JackV2020/Domoticz-ToonMonitor/README.md

 test the script :
  - ssh root@192.168.2.123 ./toon-performance.sh

+( during the first test expect network traffic to be reported as 0 )

 To get the new plugin in Domoticz you restart your domoticz like :

     sudo systemctl restart domoticz